CNRBanks/README-Generator-App/README-generated.md

 * [Questions](#questions)

 # Installation
-    The following necessary dependencies must be installed to run the application properly: TEST
+    The following necessary dependencies must be installed to run the application properly:  test 2

 # Usage
-    TEST
+     test 2

 # License
-    This project is licensed under the function toUpperCase() { [native code] } license.
+    This project is licensed under the ISC license.
     ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 # Tests
-    The following is needed to run the test: TEST
+    The following is needed to run the test:  test 2

 # Questions
-    If you have any questions about the repo, open an issue or contact TEST directly at : TEST.
+    If you have any questions about the repo, open an issue or contact  test 2 directly at :  test 2.